FUNDING & GRANTS

 ACCELERATOR AWARDS

-The Lewis Prize for Music is now accepting 2024 Accelerator Awards applications.
-Accelerator Awards are open to Creative Youth Development (CYD) music organizations seeking to influence youth-serving systems so all young people have access to learning, creating, and performing experiences that reflect their culture and identity.
+Applications for the 2024 Lewis Prize for Music are now closed.
+Accelerator Awards recognize Creative Youth Development music organizations seeking to influence youth-serving systems so all young people have access to learning, creating, and performing experiences that reflect their culture and identity.

 NATIONWIDE CALL FOR STUDENT PERFORMING ARTISTS